chrisprojs/ListingProject/README.md

 How does the mobile app or user-facing website access the data in the system?
 This is where the public API layer comes in.
 The public API layer is a web application that contains APIs that can be called by external clients/applications.
 This web application is responsible for interacting with the listing/user service through its APIs to pull out the relevant data and return it to the external caller in the appropriate format.

-## Object Relational Mapping
+## Database Diagram
-Here's the representation of Object Relational Mapping for H2 Databases that persisted in https://github.com/chrisprojs/ListingProject/blob/main/data/testdb.mv.db
+Here's the representation of Database Diagram for H2 Databases that persisted in https://github.com/chrisprojs/ListingProject/blob/main/data/testdb.mv.db
 ![Object Relational Mapping](https://github.com/chrisprojs/ListingProject/blob/main/image-documentation/ObjectRelationalMapping.png)

 ### 1) Listing Service